'Silent' spread of polio in New York drives CDC to consider additional vaccinations for some people

 The vaccine educator in Rockland County said that at the meetings with the CDC team, "we spoke about the need for messaging that resonates, and a press release is not going to cut it."

-Dr. Mary Leahy, CEO of Bon Secours Charity Health System, the largest health-care provider in Rockland County, has attended meetings with the CDC and said that to get people who are not vaccinating their children against polio to understand the severity of the disease, "I turn to the grandparents and the great-grandparents who actually lived through the days of polio in the '40s and '50s."
+Dr. Mary Leahy, CEO of the largest health-care provider in Rockland County, Bon Secours Charity Health System, a member of WMCHealth, has attended meetings with the CDC and said that to get people who are not vaccinating their children against polio to understand the severity of the disease, "I turn to the grandparents and the great-grandparents who actually lived through the days of polio in the '40s and '50s."

 That makes sense to Romero.